 Non-branded, regular fitness applications that seek to establish new brands

 The majority of fitness apps in the mobile stores.

-Here we mean not so much iOS/Android division as most physical fitness apps are cross-platform, but instead the hardware that a fitness program can run on:
+Here we mean not so much iOS/Android operating systems division as most physical fitness apps are cross-platform, but instead the hardware that a fitness program can run on:

 Fitness App Features

 The next most boring thing after settings, right?
 Well, not exactly when we’re talking about fitness apps and wellness apps.
 That’s where users personalize their experience by entering the weight, height, activity level, and other parameters.
 A profile is also often the place to gloat over our achievements.

 Here are a few profile-related things to take into account when developing a fitness app:

 - ability to track fitness goals and weight

 - dietary preferences

 A workout planner is the meat of any fitness program because people install them to lose weight and get into shape.
 The most common way to ship exercises is video streams, but you may also find image-based instructions with voice prompts.